IsaacHog/portfolio/odds_notifier_kambi_bet365/README.md

 # Portfolio - Odds Notifier

 A project for scraping odds (specifically team and total shots in the top 5 soccer leagues) from 2 dfferent sportsbooks.
+Bet365 uses **Selenium** to scrape data, Kambi uses **HTTP Requests**.
 Finalized February 2024.

 ## File Structure